weaviate/weaviate-io/developers/weaviate/client-libraries/python.md

 This page describes the `v4` Python client for Weaviate.

 The full set of features is covered in the client documentation pages.
 This page covers key ideas and aspects of the new Python client.

+Please see the migration guide below for key changes between beta releases.

 ### Key changes from `v3`